Unveiling dark fifth forces with linear cosmology: Framework

 where we treat the DM as a collisionless fluid and encode its interaction with the fifth force in the geodesic equation, very much as we do with gravity.
 This treatment is consistent as long as the fifth force mediator $s$ has a large occupation number and can be viewed as a coherent field acting on test particles.

-We then proceed and compute the first two moments of the Vlasov equation, assuming $\chi$ to be pressureless (i.e.~neglecting terms of order $p^2/E^2$ or higher) and expanding to the linear order in the metric perturbations.
+We then proceed and compute the first two moments of the Vlasov equation, assuming $\chi$ to be non-relativistic and expanding to the linear order in the metric perturbations.
 The resulting continuity and Euler equations read

-where $\rho_\chi = \int \dd^3 p E f_\chi/(2\pi)^3$ is the energy density, $v^i_\chi = \rho_\chi^{-1}\int \dd^3 p p^i f_\chi/(2\pi)^3$ is the fluid velocity, $H$ is the Hubble parameter and $()^{\boldsymbol{\cdot}}$ indicates derivatives with respect to the coordinate time $t$.
+where $\rho_\chi = m_\chi \int \dd^3 p f_\chi/(2\pi)^3$ is the energy density, $v^i_\chi = \rho_\chi^{-1}\int \dd^3 p p^i f_\chi/(2\pi)^3$ is the fluid velocity, $H$ is the Hubble parameter and $()^{\boldsymbol{\cdot}}$ indicates derivatives with respect to the coordinate time $t$.
 The equations are fully non-linear in the $\chi$ density and velocity perturbations.
-The piece of Eq.~\eqref{eq:euler} containing the second moment of the phase space distribution, $\Sigma^{ij}_{\chi} = \int \dd^3 p p^i p^j f_\chi /[(2\pi)^3 E]$, needs to be included for a perturbative treatment beyond linear theory~\cite{Baumann:2010tm,Carrasco:2012cv}.
+The piece of Eq.~\eqref{eq:euler} containing the second moment of the phase space distribution, $\Sigma^{ij}_{\chi} = m_\chi^{-1} \int \dd^3 p p^i p^j f_\chi /(2\pi)^3$, needs to be included for a perturbative treatment beyond linear theory~\cite{Baumann:2010tm,Carrasco:2012cv}.

 The presence of the new long range force modifies the Euler equation in Eq.~\eqref{eq:euler}, introducing a new acceleration term similar to the one induced by the gravitational potential, but controlled by the field dependence of the DM mass.
 This was expected, since the classical non-relativistic $1/r$ potential generated by the exchange of the fifth force adds to the gravitational potential in flat space-time.
 Interestingly, the effect of the new force can be rewritten as the gradient of the inertial mass, $\rho_\chi (\partial \log m_\chi(s)/\partial s)\nabla^i s=n_\chi\nabla^i m_\chi(s)$, which shows once again how the presence of a scalar force induces a violation of the EP.